zzorba/marvelsdb-json-data/README.md

 * **threat_star** - Whether a star appears in the threat field indicating a special ability
 * **thwart** - Character's thwart value.
 Possible values:
   * `null`: Shows up as dash or a star if **thwart_star** is defined
-  * -1: Shows up as X
+  * 99: Shows up as X
-  * 0+: Shows up as the given integer
+  * N: Shows up as the given integer
 * **thwart_cost** - Cost for the character to thwart (commonly, the amount of consequential damage)
 * **thwart_star** - Whether a star appears in the thwart field indicating a special ability
 * **traits** - List of traits following the pattern `Trait1.
 Trait2.`